HISTORY OF EDUCATION IN PASCO COUNTY

 Gulf Junior High School opened in a new facility on Sept.
 7, 1971, with Thomas Weightman as Principal.
 The school was a new building located on Ridge Road (since renamed School Road), although seventh grade students initially attended the Gulf Junior High Annex on the Boulevard.

-Yearbooks from 1972 to 1987 (earlier ones were not seen) indicate the team nickname was the Raiders.
+The 1972 yearbook indicates the team nickname was the Raiders.
 Robin Barrus (GHS ’76) recalls voting for the name “Raiders” the first year she attended Gulf Junior High on School Road.

 In 1972 the school board considered changing the name of Gulf Junior High School, concerned that there was confusion among the names Gulf Junior High School, Gulf High School, and the old Gulf High School, which was then serving as a junior high school annex.
 However, a survey revealed that teachers and students at Gulf Junior High were satisfied with the name and wanted to keep it.